MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-demos-labs.md

  ### Demo 1: Install-uninstall Docker on Ubuntu on HV and create some containers.

-  In this demo you will learn and understand the steps to install Docker container on an Ubuntu OS on HyperV and create some containers.
+  In this demo, you will learn and understand how to connect to your Ubuntu VM, start it, open your machine terminal, update Ubuntu package management (apt), install docker (the software for centralization) using apt, and uninstall docker from your machine.

-  Also, you will learn how to uninstall the installed container.
+  Also, you will learn what is docker hub, how to explore its repositories, explore its repositories images, pull commands, and tags.
+  Download a particular image, list all downloaded images on your machine, list all running containers, list all containers (running, stopped), run a container, and stop the running container.

  ### Demo 2: Run a .NET core app container from GitHub on Ubuntu.

-  In this demo you will learn and understand how to run a .NET core app container on Ubuntu OS from GitHub.
+  In this demo, you will learn and understand how to deploy a sample .NET core app on an Ubuntu machine to a docker image, run a container from this image, run the deployed app and explore it.

-  Also, you will learn how to gather information about the running app.

 ##  Module 6: Managing Version Control

  ### Demo 1: Examine a History of repo on GitHub.